-Please refer to the Data Protection, Privacy and Recruitment Statement for further information.
+Please refer to our Data Protection, Privacy, and Recruitment Statement for further information.

 If you use your credit or debit card to donate to us, buy something or make a booking online, we pass your card details securely to our payment processing partner as part of the payment process.
 We do this in accordance with the Payment Card Industry Security Standard (PDF download), and don’t store the details on our website or databases.